ryancnelson/GITHUB-IS-NOT-MY-RESUME/README.md

 GITHUB-IS-NOT-MY-RESUME
 =======================

 Please don't judge my tech skills or coding chops by what's here.
 This is literally a storage closet at best, and at worst, a dumpster.
-A dumpster I don't curate to impress others.
+A dumpster I don't (currently) curate to impress others.

 Often, I'll dump text or quick-and-dirty stuff here to share with others, or so I can find it again later.